FJRG2007/snatch/README.md

 - Massive metadata extraction.
 - Search for vulnerable paths using directory listing.
 - Get domains registered with an email (reverse whois).
-- Find emails from a username.
+- Find emails, phone numbers from a username.

 </details>